hashicorp/consul/website/source/docs/guides/acl.html.md

 The `service` policy needs `read` access for any services that can be registered on the agent.
 If [remote exec is disabled](/docs/agent/options.html#disable_remote_exec), the default, then the `key` policy can be omitted.

-#### Bootstrapping ACLs
+## Bootstrapping ACLs

-Bootstrapping ACLs on a new cluster requires a few steps, outlined in the example in this section.
+Bootstrapping ACLs on a new cluster requires a few steps, outlined in the examples in this section.

-**Enable ACLs on the Consul Servers**
+#### Enable ACLs on the Consul Servers

 The first step for bootstrapping ACLs is to enable ACLs on the Consul servers in the ACL datacenter.
 In this example, we are configuring the following: